Thirty Seconds Over Tokyo: Plot

-There is a Red Cross banner in the village of XingMing.
-Doctor Chung arrives with good news and bad.
-He will take them to his father's hospital, some 19 miles farther.
-The bad news is that the Japanese have captured an American crew.
-Hurrying into the hills, they look back: XingMing is burning.

-There is no surgeon at the elder Dr. Chung's hospital, but Lt.
-Smith's crew is on its way with Lt.
-"Doc" White, who volunteered as gunner.
+A Red Cross banner hangs in the village of Xing Ming where Doctor Chung offers to take them to his father's hospital, 19 miles farther.
+He informs the men the Japanese have captured one of the other crews, and they hurrying into the hills just before Japanese search parties arrive to burn the village down.
+No surgeon is at the elder Dr. Chung's hospital, but Lieutenant Smith's crew is on its way with Lieutenant "Doc" White, who volunteered as gunner.
 The Japanese approach, and the able-bodied Americans leave, except for Doc.
-He takes Lawson's leg off well above the knee, using the single dose of spinal anesthesia in their possession.
+He amputates Lawson's leg well above the knee, using the single dose of spinal anesthesia in their possession.
 It wears off too soon.
 Lawson passes out and dreams of Ellen.

-Cut to a chorus of Scouts singing "The Star-Spangled Banner", in Mandarin, celebrating Lawson's first day out of bed.
-His forehead shows a tracery of scars.
-When Dr. Chung senior gives Lawson an heirloom bracelet for his wife, Lawson is puzzled.
+A chorus of Scouts singing "The Star-Spangled Banner", in Mandarin, celebrates Lawson's first day out of bed.
+When the elder Dr. Chung gives Lawson an heirloom bracelet for his wife, Lawson is puzzled.
 He does not remember talking about her.
-When he totters on his crutches, he becomes distraught at the idea of Ellen seeing him like this.
+When he totters on his crutches, he becomes distraught at the idea of Ellen seeing him without a leg.
 They hurry to Ch'ang Chou to rendezvous with an American plane that takes them home.

-General Doolittle calls Ellen.
-Sobbing with joy, she tells her mother why Ted refuses to see her: "As if that would matter!"
-Doolittle visits Lawson in the hospital and tells him he has work for him to do.
-When Ellen comes in, Lawson, overjoyed, forgets his missing leg and stands.
-He falls and they embrace on the floor, all smiles.
-"When things were the worst...I could see your face, your beautiful face." he says.
-"I knew you were coming home, Ted", Ellen declares.
+General Doolittle visits Lawson in the hospital and tells him he has work for him to do.
+Lawson does not want to see Ellen until he obtains a prosthetic leg and learns to walk properly.
+Ellen arrives unannounced.
+Lawson forgets his missing leg and stands; he falls and Ellen rushes to him and the two embrace on the floor.